Last Updated on 29 January 2026 by Cycloscope

 Climate in Estonia

-Estonia is the coldest of the Baltic Republics (Estonia, Latvia, and Lithuania), the climate is continental Baltic, that is characterized by rather cold winters, with temperatures for the greater part of time below zero, and mild and rainy summers.
-The coastal part of the country enjoys slightly more pleasant temperatures than the inside but it is rainier.
+Estonia is the coldest of the Baltic Republics (Estonia, Latvia, and Lithuania); the climate is continental Baltic, characterized by rather cold winters, with temperatures for the greater part of the year below zero, and mild, rainy summers.
+The coastal part of the country enjoys slightly milder temperatures than the interior, but it is rainier.

-Temperatures begin to become acceptable from mid-May, to reach summer with average temperatures around 20 degrees during the day and 10 during the night.
-Autumn is the wettest season and days get shorter quickly.
+Temperatures become acceptable from mid-May, reaching summer levels, with average daytime temperatures around 20 degrees and nighttime temperatures around 10 degrees.
+Autumn is the wettest season, and days get shorter quickly.

-The sea is very cold, and in winter it is in many places frozen, in fact you can drive from the mainland to the island of Sareema, otherwise reachable by ship equipped with icebreakers.
-In summer, the temperature of the water is still cold, with a maximum of 17 degrees, but if you want to try a bath, bring a wetsuit or a lot of courage.
+The sea is very cold, and in winter it is frozen in many places; in fact, you can drive from the mainland to the island of Sareema, which is otherwise reachable by ship equipped with icebreakers.
+In summer, the water is still cold, with a maximum of 17 degrees, but if you want to try a bath, bring a wetsuit or a lot of courage.

 To make it even more difficult to swim, and to ride more of a gamble, is the infamous Baltic wind.
-The wind in Estonia is practically daily, constant, and often pretty strong.
-We have been traveling around Estonia for about two weeks and have never had a windless day, you’ll learn to watch the wind forecast here.
+The wind in Estonia is practically constant, often pretty strong, and blows daily.
+We have been traveling around Estonia for about two weeks and have never had a day without wind.
+You’ll learn to watch the wind forecast here.

 Best time for a bike ride in Estonia

-The best time to visit Estonia, by bike or not, is definitely the summer, a rule valid for all the countries of the north.
+The best time to visit Estonia, by bike or not, is definitely summer, a rule that applies to all countries of the north.
 Not only for the temperatures decidedly more human but also for the hours of light available, ranging from only 6 hours of light in December to 19 hours in June.

-You will have so much time available to visit the country without having to worry about looming obscurity and this is even more true for those of us who travel by bicycle.
+You will have ample time to visit the country without worrying about looming obscurity, and this is especially true for those of us who travel by bicycle.

 Cycling the Roads in Estonia

-Most of the main roads in Estonia are perfectly paved, traffic is never too heavy, except in the routes connecting the main cities, but there are always alternative routes.
+Most of the main roads in Estonia are perfectly paved, and traffic is never too heavy, except on the routes connecting the main cities, but there are always alternative routes.

-Just as in Finland there are many unpaved roads in the forest, mostly well kept and perfectly rideable by bike.
-Those are useful to find a good place to put the tent and spend the night, but beware that some trails can get muddy after heavy rains.
+Just as in Finland, there are many unpaved roads in the forest, mostly well kept and perfectly rideable by bike.
+Those are useful for finding a good place to pitch the tent and spend the night, but beware that some trails can get muddy after heavy rain.

 Where to sleep in Estonia